wiklam/bachelors-thesis/README.md

 The thesis is written in Polish.

 ## Title
-The infrastructure for time and kernel profiling for Mimiker operatingsystem
+The infrastructure for time and kernel profiling for Mimiker operating system

 ## Abstract
 In every fast-growing system like Mimiker, there comes the need to optimize it.
 To do so, you need the right tool to measure the system's performance.